asatarin/asatarin.github.io/talks/2024-05-evolution-of-cloud-block-store.transcript.md

 #### Outline

-So the rough outline, I'm going to be talking about the evolution of their service from version 1 to version 3 and there's also EBSX, which is slightly different.
+The rough outline, I'm going to be talking about the evolution of their service from version 1 to version 3 and there's also EBSX, which is slightly different.
 I'll talk about what that is.
 Their discussion about elasticity in latency and throughput and how they address those challenges, challenges